yusefmosiah/choir-collective/docs/Deploy_Render_Checklist.md

 # Deploy Checklist for Render

-This checklist guides you through deploying the Next.js application on Render.
-After successful deployment and CI/CD setup, we can integrate the Python backend.
+This checklist tracks the deployment status of the Next.js application on Render.
+After successful frontend deployment, we can proceed with integrating the Python backend.

-**Instructions**: As you complete each task, mark it as done by changing `[ ]` to `[x]`.

 ## Prerequisites